 But why is high classroom productivity the end-all and be-all in education?

 Because education is one of the initial parenting plans that parents don’t take lightly.
 They aspire their children to be in the best of the schools, listening to the best of the educators.
-Classrooms are expected, rightly, to cultivate an environment that shapes the students’ personality, character, and future.
+We rightly expect classrooms to cultivate an environment that shapes the students’ personality, character, and future.

-In turn, students are expected to perform their best and bring back medals and awards.
+In turn, we expect students to perform their best and bring back medals and awards.
 If not, then the under-performing students often become a reason to add up to parental stress.

 5 Ways To Increase Classroom Productivity

 With these in mind, educators might not have full control over some situations.
-Nevertheless, these five tips might help in a huge way to raise your classroom productivity.
+Nevertheless, these five tips might help hugely to raise your classroom productivity.

 1. Maximize Learning Time

 One reason for low classroom productivity is when there is too much leeway.
 By leeway, I mean the idle period between lessons and classroom activities.
-This could be due to the lack of preparation from the teacher.
+This could be because of the lack of preparation from the teacher.

-Planning school tasks should be done days before.
-This will allow you to prepare the necessary materials needed.
-Likewise, it’s also crucial to set clear instructions so you and the students will see eye to eye.
+You should do planning of school tasks days before.
+This will allow you to prepare the materials needed.
+Likewise, it’s also crucial to set explicit instructions so you and the students will see eye to eye.

 Writing a lesson plan from scratch doesn’t have to be daunting.
 If writing is too colossal of a task, hiring help services could be a good bet.